Experiment-selector cross-validated targeted maximum likelihood estimator for hybrid RCT-external data studies

 \subsubsection{Negative Control Outcome (Difference-in-Differences Approach)}

 Because our methods incorporate information from a negative control outcome, we also compare simulation results to a simple bias adjustment approach that is also based on an NCO.
-Multiple authors have noted that under the following assumptions, adjustment for bias using an NCO can be accomplished using a difference-in-differences approach \citep{ soferNegativeOutcomeControl2016, shiSelectiveReviewNegative2020}.
+Multiple authors have noted that, under the following assumptions, adjustment for bias due to an unmeasured variable that is associated with both treatment (or in this case study participation) and outcomes using an NCO can be accomplished using a difference-in-differences approach \citep{ soferNegativeOutcomeControl2016, shiSelectiveReviewNegative2020}.
 The first assumption is U-comparability, which states that all of the unmeasured factors that affect the A-Y relationship are the same as the unmeasured factors that affect the A-NCO relationship \citep{lipsitchNegativeControlsTool2010}.
-The second is ``additive equi-confounding", which states that the unmeasured confounding has the same effect (on the additive scale) on the primary outcome as on the NCO \citep{soferNegativeOutcomeControl2016, shiSelectiveReviewNegative2020}.
-Under these assumptions, an estimator for the average treatment effect of A on Y for a given the experiment with $S \in \{0,s\}$ may be defined as $\hat{\Psi}^{DID}_{s}(P_{n}) = \hat{\Psi}_{s}(P_{n}) - \hat{\Phi}_{s}(P_{n})$ \citep{soferNegativeOutcomeControl2016, shiSelectiveReviewNegative2020}.
+The second is ``additive equi-confounding'', which states that the unmeasured confounding has the same effect (on the additive scale) on the primary outcome as on the NCO \citep{soferNegativeOutcomeControl2016, shiSelectiveReviewNegative2020}.
+Under these assumptions, an estimator for the average treatment effect of A on Y for a given the experiment with $X=s$ may be defined as $\hat{\Psi}^{DID}_{s}(P_{n}) = \hat{\Psi}_{s}(P_{n}) - \hat{\Phi}_{s}(P_{n})$ \citep{soferNegativeOutcomeControl2016, shiSelectiveReviewNegative2020}.
 For a consistent comparison with the rest of our methods, we use CV-TMLE to estimate both parameters.
 The efficient influence curve of $\Psi^{DID}_{s}$ is then $D^{*}_{\Psi^{DID}_{s}} = D^{*}_{\Psi_{s}} - D^{*}_{\Phi_{s}}$.

-\section{Simulation Results}
+\subsection{Simulation Results}